Governments, retailers, and brands are taking action to phase out PFAS in products to prevent contamination in favor of safer alternatives.

 - 10 parts per trillion for HFPO-DA*

-The US EPA finalized a rule to designating two PFAS compounds, perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS), as “hazardous substances” under the federal program, Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), known as “Superfund.”
+The EPA also finalized a rule to designating two PFAS compounds, perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS), as “hazardous substances” under the federal program, Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), known as “Superfund.”
 This designation will make it easier to hold polluters accountable for cleaning up toxic contamination.

-At least eight state governments have added PFAS to their state’s hazardous substances regulations, including AK, DE, MA, NJ, NY, RI, WA, VT.
+At least eight state governments have added PFAS to their state’s hazardous substances regulations, including AK, DE, MA, NJ, NY, OR, RI, WA, VT.
 Actions taken by these states vary from guidance to cleanup standards.
 Washington State added the entire class of PFAS to its hazardous substance policy while other states have targeted specific PFAS compounds including PFOA and PFOS.